revo23/RecordedFuture-and-Yara-Rules/README.md

 | strings   | Indicators to match (text, regex, hex, wide, nocase) |
 | condition | Logic that defines a match                           |

+Recorded Future outputs those byte sequences as continuous raw hex because it is a neutral data format suitable for many security tools.

 **Result**